Thires/SimuCoin/README.md

 Commands:<br>
 /sc or /simucoin will open the GUI.<br>
 /sc username password or /simucoin username password will automatically login using the GUI.<br>
-/sct username password will login without the GUI, echoing to game window.<br>
+/sct or /sctext username password will login without the GUI, echoing to game window.<br>
 /sca or /scall logs into all accounts saved within the saved xml, echos to game window

+All commands with help after will display info echoed to game window, /sc help and such.

 Can save multiple usernames/passwords, they will be stored in SimuCoins.xml.<br>
 The passwords are randomly encrypted each time it is saved.